C. S. Lewis: Legacy

-In A Sword Between the Sexes?
-C. S. Lewis and the Gender Debates, Mary Stewart Van Leeuwen finds in Lewis's work "a hierarchical and essentialist view of class and gender" corresponding to an upbringing during the Edwardian era.

 Most of Lewis's posthumous work has been edited by his literary executor Walter Hooper.
 Kathryn Lindskoog, an independent Lewis scholar, argued that Hooper's scholarship is not reliable and that he has made false statements and attributed forged works to Lewis.
-Lewis's stepson, Douglas Gresham, denies the forgery claims, saying that "The whole controversy thing was engineered for very personal reasons ...
+Lewis's stepson, Douglas Gresham, denies the forgery claims, saying that "[t]he whole controversy thing was engineered for very personal reasons ...
 Her fanciful theories have been pretty thoroughly discredited."

 A bronze statue of Lewis's character Digory from The Magician's Nephew stands in Belfast's Holywood Arches in front of the Holywood Road Library.

 Several C. S. Lewis Societies exist around the world, including one which was founded in Oxford in 1982.
 The C.S.
 Lewis Society at the University of Oxford meets at Pusey House during term time to discuss papers on the life and works of Lewis and the other Inklings, and generally appreciate all things Lewisian.

 Live-action film adaptations have been made of three of The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe (2005), Prince Caspian (2008) and The Voyage of the Dawn Treader (2010).

 Lewis is featured as a main character in The Chronicles of the Imaginarium Geographica series by James A. Owen.
 He is one of two characters in Mark St. Germain's 2009 play Freud's Last Session, which imagines a meeting between Lewis, aged 40, and Sigmund Freud, aged 83, at Freud's house in Hampstead, London, in 1939, as the Second World War is about to break out.
+In 2023 Freud's Last Session was released as a film starring Anthony Hopkins as Freud and Matthew Goode as Lewis.
+It had additional characters as well, including Anna Freud, played by Liv Lisa Fries.

-In 2021, The Most Reluctant Convert, a biographical drama about Lewis's life and conversion, was released.
+In 2021 The Most Reluctant Convert, a biographical drama about Lewis's life and conversion, was released.

 The CS Lewis Nature Reserve, on ground owned by Lewis, lies behind his house, The Kilns.
 There is public access.